 Investment levels in capital equipment for the global solar industry have experienced considerable volatility.
 In recent years, global solar PV production capacity has exceeded end-use demand, causing customers to significantly reduce or delay investments in manufacturing capacity and new technology, or to cease operations.
+Recently, Applied implemented cost reduction measures in its solar business, and as a result incurred restructuring charges, asset impairments and inventory-related charges.
 The global solar market is characterized by ongoing changes specific to this industry that impact demand for and/or the profitability of Applied's solar products, including:

-- the need to continually decrease the cost-per-watt of electricity produced by solar PV products to at or below grid parity in more global regions by, among other things, reducing operating costs and increasing throughputs for solar PV manufacturing, and improving the conversion efficiency of solar PVs; - the variability and uncertainty of government energy policies and their effect in influencing the rate of growth of the solar PV market, including the availability and amount of incentives for solar power such as tax credits, feed-in tariffs, rebates, renewable portfolio standards that require electricity providers to sell a targeted amount of energy from renewable sources, and goals for solar installations on government facilities; - the number of solar PV manufacturers and amount of global production capacity for solar PVs, primarily in China; - the filing of regulatory unfair trade proceedings against solar PVs from China, where most of Applied's solar equipment sales are concentrated, which has resulted in the assessment of duties on solar cells and modules imported from China and led to other trade-related conflicts and outcomes; - the varying levels of operating and industry experience among solar PV manufacturers and the resulting differences in the nature and extent of customer support services requested from Applied; - challenges associated with marketing and selling manufacturing equipment and services to a diverse and diffuse customer base; - the growth of market segments in which Applied does not participate, such as passivation and furnaces; - · the availability and condition of used solar equipment, which impacts demand for new equipment; - · complexities associated with government-affiliated entities as customers, for example in China; - the financial condition of solar PV customers and their access to affordable financing and capital; and - solar panel manufacturing overcapacity, which has led to weak industry operating performance and outlooks, deterioration of the solar equipment market, and a worsening of the financial condition of certain customers.
+- the need to continually decrease the cost-per-watt of electricity produced by solar PV products to at or below grid parity in more global regions by, among other things, reducing operating costs and increasing throughputs for solar PV manufacturing, and improving the conversion efficiency of solar PVs; - the variability and uncertainty of government energy policies and their effect in influencing the rate of growth of the solar PV market, including the availability and amount of incentives for solar power such as tax credits, feed-in tariffs, rebates, renewable portfolio standards that require electricity providers to sell a targeted amount of energy from renewable sources, and goals for solar installations on government facilities; - the number of solar PV manufacturers and amount of global production capacity for solar PVs, primarily in China; - the assessment of duties on solar cells and modules imported from China, Taiwan and other countries; - · challenges associated with marketing and selling manufacturing equipment and services to a diverse and diffuse customer base; - the availability and condition of used solar equipment, which impacts demand for new equipment; - the financial condition of solar PV customers and their access to affordable financing and capital; and - solar panel manufacturing overcapacity, which has led to weak industry operating performance and outlooks, deterioration of the solar equipment market, and a worsening of the financial condition of certain customers.